Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-Chapter 24, when Zuko tells Toph and Sokka to get Aang and to tell his uncle he wants him to look after him.
-He believes he's goning to die and has fully accepted it.
-Because its the best way to protect his people and to protect his sister.
-Who is probably going to deal the killing blow.
-When this troper actually thought about it in depth, I got teary-eyed.
-Also doubles as a crowning moment of awesome.
+Chapter 24, when Zuko tells Toph to (along with Sokka) go get Aang and Katara - that exchange between Zuko and Toph is just heartrending.
+Zuko knows he's going to die and has fully accepted it, because its the best way to protect his people, and to protect his sister Azula as well!
+Who is, in all probability, going to deal him the killing blow.
+When this troper actually thought about it in depth, he got teary-eyed.
+Also doubles as a moment of Awesome.
 How many people will go out and die like that?

 "I know you'd try."
-Zuko smiled at her, faint as a ghost.
+Zuko smiled at [Toph], faint as a ghost.
 "Tell Uncle... tell him I said to look after you, okay?
 For him."
 His face hardened.
 "Go!"